CodeReclaimers/neat-python/docs/config_file.rst

     The function used to compute species fitness.
 Allowed values are max, min, mean, median.
 * *max_stagnation*
     Species that have not shown improvement in more than this number of generations will be considered stagnant and removed.
+* *species_elitism*
+    The number of species that will be protected from stagnation; mainly intended to prevent total extinctions caused by all species becoming stagnant before new species arise.
+For example, a species elitism setting of 3 will prevent the 3 species with the highest species fitness from being removed for stagnation regardless of the amount of time they have not shown improvement.

 [DefaultReproduction] section
 -----------------------------